cpvrlab/SLProject_doc/onPaint.md

          * SLSceneView::draw2DGL is called for all 2D drawing
             * 1) The orthographic projection and viewport in screen space is set.
             * 2) A pseudo culling step for all nodes on the _root2D scene.
-            * 3) SLSceneView::draw2DGLAll:
+            * 3) SLSceneView::draw2DGLNodes:
                * all nodes in the _root2D scene node get drawn in orthographic projection.
-            * 4) The ImGUI::render function is called that draws the ImGUI UI.
+            * 4) The ImGui::Render function is called that draws the ImGUI UI.
          * if Oculus stereo projection is used the Oculus frame buffer is drawn and swapped.
       * return true if either an update or a camera move occurred.
    * Swap the back buffer to the front.